Approaches and the flow – leveraging Machine Learning and Predictive Analytics for SAP S/4HANA (Updated Feb 4th 2023)

 As part of the Architecture blog, we have seen how the predictive models in SAP S/4HANA are exposed thru’ the SQL Script procedures and made available with the CDS views to be embedded in SAP S/4HANA business processes.
 Now as shown in the above picture, let us look into the various steps involved in the embedding of these predictive models in to the SAP S/4HANA business processes.
 On the left-hand side you will notice the various data sources that can be leveraged to procure the data.

-The data input and data output parameters are available as part of the predictive scenario created and various different predictive models can be created with different datasets and tested out for the results since this is already embedded into the S/4 business process.
+The data input and data output parameters are available as part of the intelligent scenario created and various different intelligent scenario management models can be created with different datasets and tested out for the results since this is already embedded into the S/4 business process.
 We will discuss about the functioning of these models in the context of the different use cases in a later blog.
 One important point to note is that you will need to use the SAP Fiori Apps with the Analytics specialist role to train and apply these embedded predictive models.
-Though this will be discussed at length in my upcoming blogs, here is a quick reference to the SAP help portal on how to configure the consumption of these predictive models.
+Though this will be discussed at length in my upcoming blogs, here is a quick reference to the SAP help portal on how to configure the consumption of these intelligent scenario management models.

-As explained here in the above picture, there are 2 steps in the creation of the training process flow and inference process flow with the Data intelligence platform using the ML foundation services.
+As explained here in the above picture, there are 2 steps in the creation of the training process flow and inference process flow with SAP Data intelligence using the ML foundation services.

 Leveraging Predictive services in the SAP Analytics Cloud: